spotlightpa/poor-richard/content/news/2024-05-02-wesa_spotlight_PA_opioid_05_01.md

 In response to questions from Spotlight PA and WESA, the county cited <a href="https://pubmed.ncbi.nlm.nih.gov/22712674/">two</a> academic journal <a href="https://www.jahonline.org/article/S1054-139X(12)00231-5/abstract">articles</a>, said many adults are not aware of the law and the penalties for providing alcohol to anyone under 21, and said the warning stickers have also been placed on pizza boxes.

 The county’s response said the program is consistent with Exhibit E, and argued it aligns with multiple approved uses, including for school-based and youth-focused initiatives “that have demonstrated effectiveness in preventing drug misuse and seem likely to be effective in preventing the uptake and use of opioids.”

+Members of the trust voted to disapprove of this use on May 2.

 Chester County’s spending report also describes dedicating funds for other initiatives, including access to opioid overdose reversal medication, expanded toxicology testing in its coroner’s office, and medication-assisted treatment treatment to people who are incarcerated.